 \item {\bf Maximum Weighted Matching} of input matrix or each diagonal block: This is used to move the large nonzero entries to the diagonal.
 Since pivoting is applied only within each diagonal block, the stability of the overall solver may be improved by applying this option to the input matrix.
-In addition, this option could improve the performance because many of the diagonal entries could be used as pivots and reduce the number of row interchanges and of fills.
+In addition, this option could improve the performance because many of the diagonal entries could be used as pivots, reducing the number of row interchanges and of fills.
 Since the numerical values of the matrix are used to compute the matrix ordering, this option is part of the numerical factorization.

 \item {\bf Dynamic Reallocation}: Since partial pivoting is used within each diagonal block, the number of fills in the LU factors may increase.
-As a result, the storage allocated by the symbolic analysis may not be suffice to store the LU factors.
-When a larger storage is needed to store the factors, Basker reallocates the storage and restarts the factorization. \end{itemize} Since the first publication~\cite{Booth:2016}, both robustness and performance of Basker have been improved and it is one of the primary solvers used for Xyce circuit simulations~\cite{Keiter:2011,Xyce}.
+As a result, the storage allocated by the symbolic analysis may not be sufficient to store the LU factors.
+When a larger storage is needed, Basker reallocates the storage and restarts the factorization. \end{itemize} Since the first publication~\cite{Booth:2016}, both robustness and performance of Basker have been improved and it is one of the primary solvers used for Xyce circuit simulations~\cite{Keiter:2011,Xyce}.

-The circuit matrices are often ill-conditioned, and the direct methods are often the only solvers that are robust enough for the whole simulation steps.
-In addition, due to the heterogeneous structures of the matrices, the distributed-memory sparse direct solver can suffer from a high symbolic analysis cost or large memory requirement.
+To ensure the robust solutions of the linear problems for the whole simulation steps of different Xyce circuit simulations~\cite{Xyce}, the direct methods are often used.
+In addition, due to the heterogeneous structures of the matrices, the distributed-memory sparse direct solver can suffer from a high symbolic analysis cost or from the large memory requirement.
 Hence, though the Xyce simulation is typically ran using multiple MPI processes (to accommodate the memory needs), to solve the linear system, in many cases, the coefficient matrix $A$ is gathered to a single MPI process and a shared-memory sparse direct solver, like Basker, is used.
-The rest of the Xyce simulation typically scales well with MPI, and hence, the linear solver often becomes the performance bottleneck of the simulation.
+The rest of the Xyce simulation typically scales well using multiple MPI processes; hence, the linear solver often becomes the performance bottleneck of the simulation.